Pravargav/Amadeus/English/sentences.md

 -> Could you come here for a moment?

 -> In my next life, I want to be born as a bird.(be +v3)

+-> How have your last two days been?